Noise Levels in Black Mountain Ranch, San Diego, CA | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Black Mountain Ranch

 Average noise levels for Black Mountain Ranch residents, grouped by direction from the center of Black Mountain Ranch.
-Eastern Black Mountain Ranch carries the highest population-weighted average; Western Black Mountain Ranch carries the lowest.
-Just 10% of residents in Western Black Mountain Ranch live in blocks above the EPA's 55 dBA threshold, about half the share in Eastern Black Mountain Ranch.
+The highest population-weighted average is in eastern Black Mountain Ranch; the lowest is in southwestern Black Mountain Ranch, where just 3% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Eastern Black Mountain Ranch